Best Ulta Sunscreen: 5 Top Picks for Face and Body

 💡 Editor’s Final Thoughts

-Final verdict: If you want one easy, widely loved pick from Ulta that works for most routines, La Roche-Posay Anthelios Melt-In Milk Sunscreen SPF 60 is the best balance of comfortable wear and dependable protection.
-If makeup wear is your top priority, Supergoop!
-Unseen Sunscreen SPF 40 is the smoother, more primer-like choice.
+Final verdict: If you want one easy, versatile Ulta sunscreen for most routines, La Roche-Posay Anthelios Melt-In Milk Sunscreen SPF 60 offers the best balance of comfort, coverage, and outdoor practicality.
+If your biggest issue is how sunscreen behaves under foundation, Supergoop!
+Unseen Sunscreen SPF 40 is the better fit.

 See also